-For some defined material topics disclosures provided by GRI Standard were insufficient to describe the performance of the Company.
+As in previous year, for some defined material topics disclosures provided by GRI Standard were insufficient to describe the performance of the Company.
 Thus, addition to the GRI disclosures, few Company-specific indicators have been introduced in this report.
 In GRI Index those indicators are described without GRI codes.